codoworks/go-boilerplate/README.md

 ### Execution Modes

-The service can run in one of two modes, either production and development modes.
+The service can run in one of two modes, production mode or development mode.

 Development mode is activated using the `-d` or `--dev` flag.
 Running in this mode will lock the service host to `127.0.0.1` to avoid firewall issues when developing using macOS.
 You can override this setting using `-H 0.0.0.0` if needed.